 Taxis can be summoned by telephone or hailed on the street.
 Confirming the cost of the ride with the driver, before starting the trip, is always a good idea.

-Inside Bucharest is a good idea to install Uber or Bolt applications on your mobile phone as there is no need to pay money cause they charge your card at fair prices.
+Inside Bucharest we suggest you to install Uber or Bolt applications on your mobile phone as there is no need to pay money cause they charge your card at fair prices.
+You can pay in cash as well, if preffered.

-If you want to use a taxi, we recommend installing also FreeNow app because you can add the card also, so the price will be fair.
+If you want to use a taxi, we recommend installing also Meridian or Star Taxi app because you can add the card also, so the price will be fair.

-If you are using the public transportation (is very very cheap – 1 ride is 0.3$), you must first take a card form the designated kiosks, pay some money to charge them (e.g. 50 lei) and then you can ride any bus ot tram.
+If you are using the public transportation, you must first take a card form the designated kiosks, pay some money to charge them (e.g. 50 lei) and then you can ride any bus ot tram.
 Please approach each time you change the public vehicle the card to the machine and so you will pay the ride.

 To file a Taxi complaint please call: